 - What does Parental Involvement look like for Ron Paul Reading Curriculum?

 - 1. Have the video ready to go

 - 2. Sit with your child for the first few days

 - 3. Encourage your child to go back to the video

 - 4. Print out the daily assigned worksheets in advance

 - How much is Ron Paul Curriculum?

 - The Best Self-Teaching Homeschool Online Reading Curriculum

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Improve Focus and Concentration in your Child
+How does Ron Paul Curriculum improve Focus and Concentration in your Child?

 You will soon find that it will be your ally during the homeschool journey.
 I call it the daily focusing exercises to a self-disciplined child.